JeffersonLab/clas12-timeline/qa-physics/README.md

     corresponding to one run
   * Skim files are assumed to be contained in a single directory, with one skim file corresponding to one run
-* The file `Tools.groovy` contains several subroutines used by the general monitor scripts; depending on your environment, you may need to ensure that this working directory is included in the environment variable `$CLASSPATH`
-  * One way to do this in `bash` is `export CLASSPATH="${CLASSPATH}:.`, which adds the present working directory

 ### DST / Skim reading
 First step is to read DST or Skim files, producing hipo files and data tables